Ghost: the story of my blog

 Converting to a static site

 So this is what I did.
 Exported the data from the Ghost installation that was in the cloud.
 Did a local setup of Ghost, imported the data, and uploaded the theme that I was using then.
-Downloaded the images and moved them inside content/images

 .
 Created a repository on the local installation and tied it up to my GitHub.
-Then ignored some folders that were relevant only to the installation, such as:
+Then ignored some folders that were

 The tool that allows the magic to happen is ghost-static-site-generator.